 Prepaid cards for all currencies

-If you’re planning an overseas trip or travel abroad regularly, a prepaid travel card in multiple currencies could help you save on costly foreign exchange fees.
+Planning an overseas trip, or do you travel abroad regularly?
+A prepaid travel card could help you save on costly foreign exchange fees.
 See what they are, how they work and if one could be useful to you.

-If you’re planning an overseas trip or travel abroad regularly, a prepaid travel card in multiple currencies could help you save on costly foreign exchange fees.
+Planning an overseas trip, or do you travel abroad regularly?
+A prepaid travel card could help you save on costly foreign exchange fees.
 See what they are, how they work and if one could be useful to you.

 Written by